 Partner email@example.com 919.250.2125

-Shape Raleigh The Landmark Center 4601 Six Forks Road Suite 400 Raleigh, NC 27609
+Shape Smith Debnam Raleigh The Landmark Center 4601 Six Forks Road Suite 400 Raleigh, NC 27609

-Ms. Enloe provides statewide representation for a number of clients who finance and lease agricultural and heavy equipment both in state court and in bankruptcy court.
-She represents secured and unsecured creditors and lease creditors in protecting their rights in cases and adversary proceedings under Chapters 7, 11, 12, and 13.
-She also has extensive experience defending the collection and credit industries in adversary proceedings and with regard to sanctions motions.
-Ms. Enloe is listed in North Carolina Super Lawyers, an independent rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
+Caren represents a number of clients who finance and lease agricultural and heavy equipment both in state court and in bankruptcy court.
+She represents secured creditors and lease creditors in protecting their rights in cases and adversary proceedings under Chapters 7, 11, 12, and 13.
+She also has extensive experience defending the collection and credit industries in adversary proceedings involving consumer protection violations and sanctions motions.